-Ticket prices listed below are all subject to GST and online service fees.
-Ticket prices are the same for all ages, although children ages 3 and under are free if they sit on an adult’s lap (and so don’t occupy a seat of their own).
+Ticket prices listed below were all subject to GST and online service fees.
+Ticket prices were the same for all ages, although children ages 3 and under were free if they sat on an adult’s lap (and so didn’t occupy a seat of their own).

-Seating is not assigned; rather, it’s on a first-come, first-served basis.
+Seating at the Royal Canadian Family Circus is not assigned; rather, it’s on a first-come, first-served basis.

-Three kinds of seating are available: General Admission, VIP and Ringside.
+Three kinds of seating were available: General Admission, VIP and Ringside.

 General Admission tickets cost $25.

-If you use the promo code VansBestPlaces, however, you get 2 tickets for the price of 1!
-(Note: the promo code is good for General Admission tickets only – not for VIP or Ringside seating).
+If you used the promo code VansBestPlaces, however, you got 2 tickets for the price of 1!
+(Note: the promo code was good for General Admission tickets only – not for VIP or Ringside seating).

-General admission features both bench and chair seating.
+General admission featured both bench and chair seating.

 VIP seats cost $35 per person.

 The VIP area is closer to ringside than the General Admission areas and the seats are slightly comfier.
-Promo codes cannot be used when purchasing VIP tickets.
-Also, as with all tickets, seating is not assigned (although VIP ticket holders are guaranteed a seat somewhere in the VIP area).
+2018 promo codes could not be used when purchasing VIP tickets.
+Also, as with all tickets, seating was not assigned (although VIP ticket holders were guaranteed a seat somewhere in the VIP area).